 Northern Illinois volleyball head coach Ray Gooden talks about his team's 3-0 win over Western Michigan, marking NIU's first sweep of the Broncos since 2001, and the performance of Lauren Wicinski, who became the fastest Huskie to reach 1,000 career kills.

-Entering his 14th year in 2015 as head coach of the Northern Illinois Huskies, three-time Mid-American Conference Coach of the Year Ray Gooden has put his stamp on the program right in tune with NIU Athletics' mission: "Developing Champions in the Classroom, Competition, and Life."
+With 14 seasons and two Mid-American Conference Championships under his belt, four-time Mid-American Conference Coach of the Year Ray Gooden has put his stamp on the program right in tune with NIU Athletics' mission: "Developing Champions in the Classroom, Competition, and Life."

 In 2013, Gooden guided a young roster - featuring six true freshman - to a 19-13 record and a spot in the MAC Tournament semifinals for the fourth consecutive season.
 With their 10-6 record in conference play, the Huskies reached double-digit wins in the MAC for the fourth-straight year.